A Magical Fairy Tales Unit Your Students Will Love

 Hmm.
 In addition to analyzing folktales, kids would learn about nonfiction paragraph structure, figurative language, poetry, and plays.
 Aha, this would work for planning the entire ELA block.

-Ms. Sneed decided to take a closer look.
+Ms. Sneed decided to take a closer look at the fairy tales unit.

 Analyzing Informational Text About Fairy Tale Authors